BaylorRae/baylorrae.github.io/_posts/2018-07-30-embeddings-in-machine-learning.md

 In my opinion as of 7/30/2018, the step to successful machine learning is trying to replicate the our own natural ability to collect information and make informed decisions.
-Neural networks never have 100% accuracy since we are modeling them after ourselves and we can expect nothing more considering our our own limitations.
+Neural networks never have 100% accuracy since we are modeling them after ourselves and we can expect nothing more considering our own limitations.
 I find this to be an interesting dynamic that generally isn't shared with software development.